 CHILDREN’S FISHING AREA Angling in such areas is restricted to children under sixteen years of age when posted as such.

-CLOSED SEASON That period of time during which all fishing is prohibited in the area specified.
+CLOSED SEASON That period of time during which fishing for any species of fish, except for trout, is prohibited.

 DOWNRIGGER A device, supplemental to a fishing line, used to deploy, via an electric or handpowered winch, reel or spool that projects over the side or stern of a boat and is used as a hoist, main line and terminal weight, one or more fishing lines to a desired depth in the water column.